griffithsbs/BloggableMVC/README.md

 Tags may also be configured to accept attributes which are then converted into equivalent HTML attributes.
 For example, by default the [link] tag can accept url and title attributes which are converted into href and title attributes respectively.

+In the event of a user entering invalid markup, BloggableMVC will attempt to resolve the markup into a valid state but will also keep an easily accessible log of any markup errors encountered which can be used to give the user feedback on any problems with their input.

+The bloggable utilities can be used in two ways:

+1. An existing domain model or view model can be wrapped inside a SmartBloggable object in order to provide blog content markup behaviour.
+The wrapped model must implement the IBloggable interface.

+2. Alternatively, or in addition, the SmartBloggable behaviour can be used indirectly via the HtmlHelper extension methods within the namespace Com.GriffithsBen.BloggableMVC.Extensions.

 BloggableMVC requires MVC4 or higher.